 Let’s compare Apache vs Nginx by comparing their features and performance.

 NGINX uses an event-driven architecture that handles multiple requests using one thread making it outperform Apache.
 Apache web servers can not handle multiple requests.
-Where Apache’s basic architecture is process-driven architecture that creates a new thread per request
+Where Apache’s basic architecture is a process-driven architecture that creates a new thread per request

 Apache is easy with its one connection per process module because you can insert modules using its web serving logic at any given time.